tcartwright/tcdbtools/docs/Invoke-DBDeployAgentJob.md

 #### Output

-The initial SQL of the job looks like this:
+The initial SQL of the agent job step looks like this:

 ```sql
 PRINT 'SERVERNAME = ' + @@SERVERNAME